Request Info Enroll Now

 Academic Hours: 2

-MUA 1572 - Piano for Keyboard Majors (Music Education) I Individual piano instruction including technique, appropriate repertoire, and memorization.
+MUA 1572 - Piano for Keyboard Majors (Music Education) I (Co-requisite: MUS 1911).
+Individual piano instruction including technique, appropriate repertoire, and memorization.
 One hour private instruction.
 Six hours practice.
 Two hours credit.

 MUA 1582 - Piano for Keyboard Majors II (Music Education)